Company Logo - Home Link

 The Old Slave Mart was built in 1859 as a result of a city regulation that prohibited public sales of slaves.

 The Old Slave Mart made it possible for the slave trade to continue in Charleston now that it had been moved to an indoor private location.
-It only operated for four years, closing its doors in 1863 in the idle years of the Civil War.

 Two years later, slavery would be abolished in all the United States.
-After 1865, the building’s ownership and use changed many times.
-Between 1878 and 1937 the building was a tenement for African-Americans.

-In 1938, Miriam B. Wilson purchased the building, called locally the Old Slave Mart.
-Wilson established a museum featuring African and African-American arts and crafts.
+In 1938, Miriam B. Wilson purchased the building locally called the Old Slave Mart.

 The City of Charleston bought the property in 1988, having recognized its importance in the history of the slave trade in Charleston.